maxdan94/HkS/README.md

 - k is an integer
 - alpha should be greater than one.
 - net.txt should contain the weighted graph "nodeID1 nodeID2 weight".
 It is better if the nodeIDs are from 0 to n-1.
-NO SELF-LOOP!
+NO SELF-LOOP and ONLY SIMPLE EDGES!

 It will print: